dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

 ## Conclusion

-Congratulations 🎉, you were able to build your fullstack dapp using solidity and react on the celo smart contract.
+Congratulations 🎉, you were able to build your fullstack dapp using Solidity and React on the Celo blockchain.
 Great JOB!!

 ## Next steps
 You can challenge yourself by adding more functions and implementing them using react on the frontend.
-You can also look at various celo smart contracts and see if you can build a dapp using react
+You can also look at various celo smart contracts and see if you can build a dapp using React

 ## About the Author
 Daniel Ogbuti is a web3 developer with a passion for teaching as well as learning.
 I would love to connect on Twitter @daniel_ogbuti